drewpereli/umob/GAME_INFO.md

 If there is another actor behind the actor that was shot, that actor will take 1/4 of the gun's damage.
 If there is a wall behind the actor that was shot, the actor that was shot will take an additional 1/4 of the gun's damage.

+## Flanking
+Guns have a flanking bonus, which is 50% by default.
+If you shoot an enemy in the side, it does +flanking-bonus damage.
+If you shoot them in the back, it does +2 x flanking-bonus damage.
+Same goes for if enemies shoot you.

 ## Cover system
 If you're behind cover, and an enemy tries to shoot you from the direction of that cover, the hit chance is reduced.
 Some terrain (like walls) give you "full" cover, while others (like half walls) give you "half" cover.
 Full cover reduced hit chance by 50%, while